 - Establish standing committees that can serve as a vehicle for continuously fine-tuning and upgrading the board's involvement in key governing areas like planning and external relations.

-This CBA course explores the role of a local school board in advancing student achievement.
+Explore the role of a local school board in advancing student achievement.
 Assuring that students receive a top-notch education through effective board of education processes can lead to measurable results.
 Boards of education need to know that student achievement is done by building an educational context in which students study, prepare themselves for the future and dream, and, out of which they find success for life’s next steps.
 This context is accomplished as the board cares for its multiple strategic and visioning tasks.

 Expand all